Computerized Tomography (CT)

 Contrast materials are commonly used when performing CT scans.
 There are 2 types: Intravenous and Oral.

 If you have had any recent lab work done at your physician's office that included a Creatinine level, please bring a copy with you.
 If no contraindications exist, the tech will insert an IV catheter into a vein to administer the contrast.
 As the contrast goes through your veins, you may feel generalized warmth through the body or you may get a metallic taste in your mouth.
-These are normal experiences with the contrast.
+These are normal experiences with contrast.
 If you feel anything other than these two things, please tell the technologist right away.

 Important Information